CtrlAltDefeat55/Crosshair-Overlay/SECURITY.md

 ## Reporting

-If you discover a vulnerability or privacy issue, please open a GitHub issue with **SECURITY** in the title.
+If you discover a vulnerability or privacy issue, please open a **GitHub issue** with **SECURITY** in the title or email the maintainers if you prefer not to disclose publicly.
 Avoid publishing exploit details; a maintainer will coordinate next steps and timelines.

 ## Data & privacy